granttebeau/My-Website/README.md

 ## Acknowledgments

-* My roommate for inspiring me with this idea- check out his page here!
+* My roommate for inspiring me with this idea